-The Air Dry clay was very sticky and wet.
-I was surprised at how difficult it was to work with.
+The quickest and easiest way to make a clay necklace is to use air dry clay.
+The Air Dry clay was very sticky and wet and was somewhat difficult it was to work with.
 My daughter and I had a hard time getting the clay up off the place mats we were using to roll out the clay discs.

 Next we tried Sculpey clay, which is an oven bake clay.
 The Sculpey was much easier to work with.
 It was way less sticky.
 In fact, it starts out a little stiff so we had to work it in our hands a bit to get it soft enough to roll out.
 The Sculpey clay bakes at 275 degrees and our clay necklaces only took 15 minutes so they are actually faster to make than the air dry clay.